chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 ## Session Variables

 A big requirement of enterprise systems is managing a user's context inside the application.
-The above example of switching from the user to the role is great for simplifying business logic; however, the system still needs to know what user performed what action.
+The above example of switching from the user to the role is great for simplifying organization logic; however, the system still needs to know what user performed what action.

 The chuck-stack uses another concept from PostgREST to set session variables (context) using PostgreSQL's configuration settings.
-Here is an example where any business logic can check session variable details during a process.
+Here is an example where any organization logic can check session variable details during a process.

 ```sql
 CREATE OR REPLACE FUNCTION check_user() RETURNS void AS $$